linleysanders/nycschoolsearch/READ_ME.txt

+*Created with the tutorials from Columbia University's LEDE program for data journalism by Jonathan Soma*

 THEMES
 You can have dark text on a light page or vice versa by choosing a theme.
 The CSS file has two classes named: